Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

-The skin is one the body’s most important organs and also the largest.
-It protects your body from pathogens, toxins, injury and other things which would certainly kill you if you didn’t have this barrier between what makes up your body and the outside world.
-Beta Glucan is one thing we can take internally or apply on our skin to prevent skin aging and enhance our immune system and skin’s healing capacity.
+The skin is one of the body’s most important organs and also the largest.
+It protects your body from pathogens, toxins, injury, and other things which would certainly kill you if you didn’t have this barrier between what makes up your body and the outside world.
+We can use beta-glucan by taking it orally or by applying to the skin to prevent skin aging and enhance our skin’s immunity and healing capacity.

 Beta-glucans have been studied for decades because of their remarkable and beneficial effects on human health.
-Most people who get beta glucan are most likely to be getting it from oats.
-It is found in the cell-wall of cereals like oat and barley but can be found in other food sources in smaller amounts.
+Most people who get beta-glucan are most likely to be getting it from oats.
+It’s found in the cell-wall of cereals like oat and barley and can be found in other food sources in smaller amounts.

-They typically consist of glucose polymers with a backbone of 1-3 beta-glycosidic bonds and different variation of side chains: Oat beta glucans having (1-4)-d-glucopyranose units which are separated every 2-3 units be single beta glucan (1-3) glucose units.
+They typically consist of glucose polymers with a backbone of 1-3 beta-glycosidic bonds and different variation of side chains.
+Oat beta-glucans having (1-4)-d-glucopyranose units, which are separated every 2-3 units by single beta glucan (1-3) glucose units.

 Beta-glucans derived from yeast and fungi typically have a (1,3) β-backbone with a small number of (1,6) β-linked side chains.

-Oat beta-glucans are more well known for their healthy-heart promoting effects by lowering glucose and cholesterol.
-Beta-glucans derived from yeast and fungi tend to be effective in modulating the immune system.
+Oat beta-glucans are more well-known for their effects on lowering glucose and cholesterol.
+Beta-glucans derived from yeast and mushrooms tend to be more effective in modulating the immune system.

 Each type of beta-glucan can have amazing and diverse physiological effects on the human body with some overlapping beneficial effects.
 Ideally, one would want to include both them in their diet and supplement regimen.